dansteingart/without_the_hot_air/pages_md/SEwtHA_34.md

 Watson et al. (2002) say a minimum annual mean wind speed of 7.0 m/s is currently thought to be necessary for commercial viability of wind power.
 About 33% of UK land area has such speeds.

 <img src="figure268.png" width="214" height="173" />
-<span class="figurenumber">Figure B.9.</span> An Ampair “600 W” micro-turbine.
-The average power generated by this micro-turbine in Leamington Spa is 0.037 kWh per day (1.5 W).
+<div class='caption'><span class="figurenumber">Figure B.9.</span> An Ampair “600 W” micro-turbine.
+The average power generated by this micro-turbine in Leamington Spa is 0.037 kWh per day (1.5 W).</div>

 <img src="figure269.png" width="176" height="348" />
-<span class="figurenumber">Figure B.10.</span> A 5.5-m diameter Iskra 5 kW turbine \[<span class="websitetitle">www.iskrawind.com</span>\] having its annual check-up.
+<div class='caption'><span class="figurenumber">Figure B.10.</span> A 5.5-m diameter Iskra 5 kW turbine \[<span class="websitetitle">www.iskrawind.com</span>\] having its annual check-up.
 This turbine, located in Hertfordshire (not the windiest of locations in Britain), mounted at a height of 12 m, has an average output of 11 kWh per day.
-A wind farm of machines with this performance, one per 30 m × 30 m square, would have a power per unit area of <span class="green">0.5 W/m<sup>2</sup></span>.
+A wind farm of machines with this performance, one per 30 m × 30 m square, would have a power per unit area of <span class="green">0.5 W/m<sup>2</sup></span>.</div>